guettli/programming-guidelines/README.md

 I use two ways to debug slow performance:

-> -   Logging and profiling, if you have a particular reproducable use
+> -   Logging and profiling, if you have a particular reproducible use
 >     case
 > -   Django Debug Toolbar to see which SQL statements took long in a
->     http request.
+>     HTTP request.
 > -   Statistics collected on production environments.
 For Python:
 >     <https://github.com/uber/pyflame> or
 >     <https://github.com/benfred/py-spy>